pingswept/me30-website/content/logistics/projects.md

 5. If you can absorb material from books efficiently, read as much of chapter 2 from the Practical Electronics textbook as you can.

+## Project 0:
-# Project 0: Create a secure motor attachment
+**Create a secure motor attachment**

 Later this semester, Projects 2 and 4 will require using a motor to actuate some part of an interactive game, and Projects 5 and 6 will involve motor-driven wheels.
 So in Project 0, you’ll building some knowledge about how to attach a part securely to a motor.

 Your task in Project 0 is to design and build a motor hub that meets the following specifications:

 -	Fits on and attaches to your DC motor shaft
--	Stays attached securely enough to handle the amount of torque that stalls the motor when it is operating at 12 V
--	Provides a 3 mm hole 15 mm from the central axis of your DC motor shaft (you’ll insert a paper clip with a weighted string into this hole)
+-	Includes a 3 mm hole located 15 mm from the central axis of your DC motor shaft (you’ll insert a paper clip with a weighted string into this hole)
+-	Stays attached securely enough to handle the amount of torque (load applied to hub) that stalls the motor when it is operating at 12 V
 -	Shaped like a spool or lever arm or anything (i.e., shape is up to you)

 ![](/img/motor-hub-diagram.jpg)